n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Gmail/README.md

 5. Enter `label:LABEL_NAME` in the ***Query*** field.
 Replace `LABEL_NAME` with your label name.
 6. Click on ***Execute Node*** to run the node.

-Refer to [Search operators you can use with Gmail](https://support.google.com/mail/answer/7190?hl=en) to learn more about how to filter your search results.
+Refer to [Search operators you can use with Gmail](https://support.google.com/mail/answer/7190?hl=en) to learn more about filtering your search results.

 ## Further Reading